coronarymcq/111981/README.md

 3. **Numerous bugs have been resolved**, alongside several minor UI improvements and design tweaks to enhance the overall user experience.

-4. The project is now **fully complete**, stable, and ready for users to interact with and benefit from.

 ---